-English is rarely spoken in the village center since Giazza is not popular with tourists, but this allows for an authentic insight into the rich, Italian culture.
+English is rarely spoken in the village center.
+But this allows for an authentic insight into the rich, Italian culture.

 8. Warsaw, Poland

-Though Warsaw is Poland’s capitol, it still remains relatively low on people’s Must-See lists when traveling Europe.
-But this city will surprise any visitors who have low expectations.
+Though Warsaw is Poland’s capital, it still remains relatively low on people’s European travel bucket lists.

-After its annihilation in WWII, the area has been completely rebuilt and transformed into a sleek, modern metropolis complete with parks, gardens, and nightlife.
+After its annihilation in WWII, the area has been completely rebuilt and transformed into a sleek, modern metropolis.

-Visiting the Old Town allows one to step back in time and walk through a tangible embodiment of Warsaw’s history.
+Visiting the Old Town allows you to step back in time.
 Many traditional churches remain standing, and you can still see bullet holes and damage in some older buildings.

 For more articles about budget travel in Europe, check out these articles!